google/skia/infra/wasm-common/docker/README.md

 Docker
 ======

-Docker files to ease working with PathKit and WASM.
+Docker files to ease working with PathKit and CanvasKit.

 emsdk-base
 ----------